Marketing & Employer Brand Strategist, Speaker, Student, and Digital Native

 How about passive prospects?

 For passives, I advocate for profiling and tracking.
 If you’ve got data on your website where you can see some of their demographics, some browsing history, actions they’ve taken, even their location, you could do a lot with that.
-You could personalise their web experience; when they come to your careers page, show them jobs that are relevant to that location, or relevant to the pages that they’ve looked at on your website.
+You could personalize their web experience; when they come to your career page, show them jobs that are relevant to that location, or relevant to the pages that they’ve looked at on your website.
 That’s just smart personalization —taking a look at what they’ve already done.

 Facebook ad posts are another great method.
 You’re getting candidates where they are already.
 You’re not necessarily making them come to your website, they’re already in their Facebook feed.
 Having an ad that takes them to a relevant page, one that’s not a job but a creative landing page, perhaps customized, personalized, is just smart.
 It enhances their experience and makes them feel like, “Ok, this company actually put something together that’s not general, that’s not a one-size fits all, it looks like it’s made for me.